Approximate non-linear model predictive control with safety-augmented neural networks: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{odel} predictive control~(MPC) is an advanced control strategy for non-linear systems that provides theoretical guarantees for constraint satisfaction and stability~\cite{rawlings2017model}.
 Convenient software packages are available to implement the required constrained optimization problems and parse them for dedicated numerical solvers, \eg\cite{verschueren2022acados}.
 However, practical applications remain limited by long computing times in resource-constrained systems and, for general non-linear systems, it is difficult to acquire a priori certification of computation time bounds.
-Neural networks (NNs) have been successfully trained to imitate (approximate) the behavior of MPC schemes~\cite{parisini1998nonlinear,aakesson2006neural,hertneck2018learning,nubert2020safe,karg2021probabilistic,klauvco2019machine,vaupel2020accelerating, zhang2020near,wang2022policy,chen2018approximating,paulson2020approximate,drgona2020learning, drgovna2022learning, cao2020deep, li2022using, tabas2022safe, carius2020mpc, reske2021imitation}, resulting in fast online sampling suitable for embedded applications.
-Yet, providing hard guarantees for constraint satisfaction and convergence for general, non-linear systems remains challenging for such approximate~MPCs (\cf discussion in \sect\ref{sec:related-work}).
+Neural networks (NNs) have been successfully trained to imitate (approximate) the behavior of MPC schemes~\cite{parisini1998nonlinear,aakesson2006neural,hertneck2018learning,nubert2020safe,karg2021probabilistic,klauvco2019machine,vaupel2020accelerating, zhang2020near,wang2023policy,chen2018approximating,paulson2020approximate,drgona2020learning, drgovna2022learning, cao2020deep, li2022using, tabas2022safe, carius2020mpc, reske2021imitation}, resulting in fast online sampling suitable for embedded applications, see \cite{gonzalez2023neural} for a recent survey that highlights the numerical speed-ups of such approximate MPCs for different problems.
+Yet, providing hard guarantees for constraint satisfaction and convergence for general, non-linear systems remains challenging for such approximate~MPCs.